MicrosoftDocs/dynamics365smb-docs/business-central/sustainability-fin-reporting.md

 > The **Row No.** field shows the first 10 characters of an identifier, such as an account number.
 If you add elements with identifiers that start with the same 10 characters, you'll have duplicates in the **Row No.** field.
 If needed, you can manually edit the identifiers after you insert the elements.
 The full identifiers are displayed in the **Totaling** field.

 > [!NOTE]
-> You can combine all **Totalling Types**, i.e. Posting accounts, Sust.
+> You can combine all **Totaling Types**, i.e. Posting accounts, Sust.
 Accounts, Statistical Account.

 > [!NOTE]
 > Row definitions aren't versioned.
 When you change a row definition, the old version is replaced and your changes will be saved to the database.